Łapanka: In culture

 Criticism of the Nazi practice of roundups was the theme of the most popular song of occupied Warsaw, Siekiera, motyka (Polish for Axe, Hoe).
-In 1943 it was published by the Polish resistance's underground presses in the book Posłuchajcie ludzie...
+In 1943 it was published by the Polish resistance's underground press in the book Posłuchajcie ludzie...
 (Listen, folks), one of the bibuła publications of the Komisja Propagandy (Propaganda Commission) of the Armia Krajowa (Home Army).
 The song was also reproduced in several books and records after the Nazi occupation ended.
-In 1946 the song was featured in the first Polish movie created after the war, Zakazane piosenki, directed by Leonard Buczkowski.
+In 1946, the song was featured in the first Polish movie created after the war, Zakazane piosenki, directed by Leonard Buczkowski.